As a personal trainer, I get a lot of female clients who have very specific ideas about what they would like to change about their bodies.

 Let’s take a look and find out how to properly deal with them.

-- Flanks on women are an area around the lower waist and extending to the lower back.
+- Flanks on women are on each side of the belly, specifically from the waist to the lower back.

 Where Are The Flanks On A Female Body?